mdefeo/localize.phrase.api/README.md

 # Localize Phrase Search API

 This project is a simple Phrase Search API built using Node.js, Express, and TypeScript.
 It provides endpoints to manage and search phrases with translations in multiple languages.
-The API allows users to search for phrases,
+The API allows users to search for phrases and by id.
+You can also return only one language.

 ## Table of Contents